 As such, before we begin to delve deeper into Genesis 22, let us establish the context first:

 Abraham and Sarah had been married for many years but had remained child-less due to Sarah being barren.
 However, three visitors (one of them God) visited Abraham and Sarah (Genesis 15) in their ripe old age and told them that Sarah was going to conceive a child supernaturally.
-Cut to a few chapters later, Sarah does give birth to a son called Isaac at age 90 and Abraham aged 100 years.
-Yet!, In Genesis Chapter 22 God asks that Abraham sacrifices his beloved son whom he had given to them supernaturally.
+Cut to a few chapters later, Sarah does miraculously give birth to a son named Isaac at age 90 and Abraham aged 100 years.
+Yet!, In Genesis Chapter 22 God asks for Abraham to sacrifices his beloved son whom had been conceived supernaturally.

 I don’t know about you but this sounds slightly messed up, and anything that sounds slightly messed up calls for further investigation.